jeremjlr/MulDisplay/README.md

 The project has now been switched to .NET Core 7.0 but previous versions are still usable with Framework 4.8 if needed.
 Also, even if developped with .NET Core, the project might still remain compatible with .NET Framework 4.8 as long as you manually switch it and rebuild.

 ## License
-MurphyDisplay is now available under the LGPL-2.1 License which allows commercial or private use.
-Only modifications made to the library itself must be published under LGPL.<br/>
-Emgu CV is only used in some of the examples and isn't used at all in any of the MurphyDisplay source code.<br/>
+As the project is being reworked, licensing is subject to changes.<br/>

-Libraries used by MurphyDisplay :<br/>
+Libraries used by MulDisplay :<br/>
 <ul>
   <li>IrrlichtLime under the Zlib License, see https://github.com/greenya/irrlichtlime.</li>
   <li>Irrlicht under the Zlib/libpng License, see https://sourceforge.net/projects/irrlicht/ or https://irrlicht.sourceforge.io/.</li>